 Evaluation and Certificate

-At the end of the IELTS Preparation Course, students receive a personalized evaluation and those who succeed are rewarded a certificate of course completion from University of Toronto, New College.
+At the end of this course, students receive a personalized evaluation and those who succeed are rewarded a certificate of course completion from University of Toronto, New College

 Class Placement